groupserver/gs.group.member.active/README.txt

 ============

 This product provides a viewlet_ that list of most recently active members of a GroupServer_ group.
+The idea is to provide a constantly changing list of people, to make the group look personable.

 Viewlet
 =======

-The viewlet ``gs-group-member-active-list`` lists the most recently active members, where *active* is defined as posting.
-It is the replacement for the old *Us Bar*.
+The viewlet ``gs-group-member-active-list`` lists the most recently active members, where *active* is defined as posting [#us]_.
+The list of people is shown in the right-hand side of the group page (the *Secondary* area).

 Resources